 What are the Grounds of Divorce?

-A divorce case cannot be started and a judge cannot grant a divorce unless one of the parties has “grounds” for the divorce.
+Until a party has “grounds” for the divorce, a divorce case cannot be started and a judge cannot grant a divorce.
 There are two types of grounds for divorce: fault grounds and no-fault grounds.

 What are Fault Grounds?

 - Adultery.
 Adultery is sexual intercourse with someone other than a spouse.
 To learn more about adultery in a divorce case, see Adultery and Divorce in Virginia.